siyu2002/SC1015_Predict_Laptop_Price/README.md

 <br />The model has the best Regressor accuracy score of 0.7085 and the least Mean Squared Error (MSE) of 381.32
 <br />
 **Rooms for Improvement for model:**
+Random Forests can be computationally expensive, and hence this model will not work as well if the dataset is large or has many features.
+The randomized CV search can further increase the computational complexity of the algorithm.

 ### Team Members
 Edmund